Direct your medical studies towards the innovative and hands-on field of sports and exercise medicine.

 You'll gain the knowledge and skills to assess sports injuries and understand relevant treatment options, and a solid understanding of the physiological and psychological benefits of exercise.
-Taught modules cover detailed musculoskeletal anatomy, medical problems in sport, exercise as a health tool, biomechanics and injury rehabilitation.
+Taught modules cover detailed musculoskeletal anatomy, medical problems in sport, exercise medicine and physical activity prescription principles, biomechanics and injury rehabilitation.

 We place a strong emphasis on paper and quasi-experimental research, with students undertaking both a systematic review and a full research project.
 Many of our students publish their work in research journals and present at national and international conferences.

 Join the event on 14 January to discover more about intercalating at Queen Mary.

 You can start your one-year intercalated Sports and Exercise Medicine BSc after the third or fourth years of your MBBS.